openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/custom_networks.rst

 3. Copy network configuration templates, add new networks.

-   At present, the nic config templates are not dynamically generated, so it is necessary to copy those that are in use, and add parameters for any additional networks, for example::
+   Prior to Queens the nic config templates are not dynamically generated, so it is necessary to copy those that are in use, and add parameters for any additional networks, for example::